BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 implementing a policy on how simultaneous wins are to be dealt with

 > **Implementation**
-A. Our games do not include any time critical events other than joining tournaments before the start of the tournament.
+A) Not Applicable: Our games do not include any time critical events
-Connection latency does not play a role in this
+B) Connection latency does not play a role in the outcome of the game, it only slows the process of purchasing your ticket

 ### RTS 4B